Obiz/challenges/README.md

 #Introduction

 If you are here, you have probably applied for a job at Obiz and have received the name of a challenge to take.
+Be welcome!

-The challenges support code is in the `src` folder.
+The challenges code is in the `src` folder.
+The instructions are written as function comments inside the class templates.

 #Run the unit tests